AI Impact Brief

 AI is accelerating individual output while organizational outcomes stay flat.
 The variable that determines which side you land on?
 The quality of your engineering practices.

-When DORA's 2024 Accelerate State of DevOps Report landed, the AI findings surprised everyone.
-For the first time, AI adoption showed up in the data—and it correlated with worse delivery outcomes, not better.
+When DORA's Accelerate State of DevOps Report landed in 2024, it carried the first large-scale data on AI adoption in software teams—and the findings surprised everyone.
+AI adoption correlated with worse delivery outcomes, not better.

-The high-performing cluster shrank from 31% to 22%.
-The low-performing cluster grew from 17% to 25%.
-A 25% increase in AI adoption predicted a 1.5% decrease in delivery throughput and a 7.2% decrease in delivery stability.
-The only positive AI signals were documentation quality (+7.5%) and perceived code quality (+3.4%).
+The pool of high-performing teams—those with the strongest throughput and stability—shrank from 31% to 22%.
+Meanwhile, the lowest-performing group grew from 17% to 25%.
+For every 25% increase in AI adoption, the data predicted a 1.5% drop in delivery throughput and a 7.2% drop in delivery stability.
+The only positive signals were documentation quality (+7.5%) and perceived code quality (+3.4%)—perception, not outcomes.

-A year later, DORA didn't just update the data—they rebranded the entire report.
-The 2025 edition is titled State of AI-Assisted Software Development.
-That name change tells you where the industry's center of gravity has moved.
+A year later, DORA didn't just update the data—they dedicated the entire 2025 edition to AI's impact on software teams, titling it State of AI-Assisted Software Development.
+That shift in focus tells you where the industry's center of gravity has moved.

 The throughput story reversed: task completion up 21%, PRs merged up 98%.
 But stability stayed negative—bug rates up 9%, PR size up 154%, review time up 91%.
 The net organizational impact?
 Flat.